tomwechsler/KVM-Virtualization-with-Rocky-Linux/A05/01_Introduction_cockpit-web_console.md

 - Upgrade software
 - Keep tabs on performance

 **For RHEL distributions, Cockpit is the way forward.
-Virtual Machine Manager is deprecated.**
+Virtual Machine Manager (only for RHEL) is deprecated.**

 #### How Does it Work?